 Stand in the Sole of Albany Dutch Clog Sculptures

 Stand in the Sole of Albany was the Downtown Albany BID's 2012 Sculpture in the Streets program.
 10 giant "wooden shoe" sculptures celebrating Albany's rich Dutch heritage were creatively customized by local artists as part of the exhibit.
-While the majority of the sculptures were auctioned at the end of the exhibit, two sculptures remain permanently in Downtown at Federal Plaza Park and outside the Downtown BID and Capitalize Albany office at 21 Lodge Street.
+While the majority of the sculptures were auctioned at the end of the exhibit, two sculptures remain permanently in Downtown at Quackenbush Square (near 683 Broadway) and outside the Downtown Albany BID and Capitalize Albany offices at 21 Lodge Street.